psi4/psi4/doc/sphinxman/source/glossary_psivariables.rst

    CBS CORRELATION ENERGY
    CBS REFERENCE ENERGY

-   The total electronic energy [H] and its breakdown into reference total energy [H] and correlation correction components [H] for the compound method requested through cbs().
+   The total electronic energy [Eh] and its breakdown into reference total energy [Eh] and correlation correction components [Eh] for the compound method requested through cbs().

+.. psivar:: CC ROOT n DIPOLE

+   Dipole array [e a0] for the requested coupled cluster level of theory and root *n* (number starts at GS = 0), (3,).

 .. psivar:: CC ROOT n DIPOLE X
    CC ROOT n DIPOLE Y
    CC ROOT n DIPOLE Z

    The three components of the dipole [Debye] for the requested coupled cluster level of theory and root *n* (number starts at GS = 0).
+   Deprecated in favor of :psivar:`CC ROOT n DIPOLE`.

+.. psivar:: CC ROOT n QUADRUPOLE

+   Redundant quadrupole array [e a0^2] for the requested coupled cluster level of theory and root *n* (number starts at GS = 0), (3, 3).

 .. psivar:: CC ROOT n QUADRUPOLE XX
    CC ROOT n QUADRUPOLE XY